 All of those describe me.
 Depending on how you know me, some work better than others.

-I am also editing my alternate history novel, The Lion and the Eagle, which explores what might have happened had the Russian revolution failed, is complete and ready for its publishing journey.
+The Lion and the Eagle, which explores what might have happened had the Russian revolution failed, is complete and ready for its publishing journey.

 I live in Southern California, with my amazing husband.
 We enjoy playing with and training our German Shepherd dogs, as well as playing Dungeons and Dragons together.